-Unauthorized presence on, in or within any building or property owned or operated by the college (including residence halls, technology labs, shop areas, gymnasiums, fitness center, field houses, classrooms, offices, buildings, etc.), or the unauthorized entry into or remaining in a facility, or in a private room or office under the control of another, after having been asked to leave.
-Unauthorized campus visitors will be subject to arrest and criminal proceedings. (probation, community service, suspension, fine, or expulsion)
+Unauthorized presence on, in, or within any building or property owned or operated by the college (including residence halls, technology labs, shop areas, gymnasiums, fitness center, field houses, classrooms, offices, buildings, etc.), or the unauthorized entry into or remaining in a facility, or in a private room or office under the control of another, after having been asked to leave.
+Unauthorized campus visitors will be subject. (probation, community service, suspension, fine, or expulsion)